zitadel/zitadel/docs/docs/guides/manage/customize/user-metadata.md

 ### Request metadata from userinfo endpoint

---> requires metadata scope in auth request! `urn:zitadel:iam:user:metadata` --> OIDC
---> error?

-With the access token we can make a request to the userinfo endpoint to get the user's metadata.
+With the access token we can make a request to the [userinfo endpoint](/docs/apis/openidoauth/endpoints#introspection_endpoint) to get the user's metadata.
 This method is the preferred method to retrieve a user's information in combination with opaque tokens, to insure that the token is valid.

+You must pass the [reserved scope](/docs/apis/openidoauth/scopes#reserved-scopes) `urn:zitadel:iam:user:metadata` in your authentication request.
+If you don't include this scope the response will contain user data, but not the metadata object.

+Request the user information by calling the [userinfo endpoint](/docs/apis/openidoauth/endpoints#introspection_endpoint):

 ```bash
 curl --request GET \
   --url "https://$ZITADEL_DOMAIN/oidc/v1/userinfo" \
   --header "Authorization: Bearer $ACCESS_TOKEN"
 ```

+Replace `$ACCESS_TOKEN` with your user's access token.

 The response will look something like this